Definition of Propaganda

-Propaganda is spreading of rumors, false or correct information, or an idea in order to influence the opinion of the society.
+Propaganda is the spreading of rumors, false or correct information, or an idea, in order to influence the opinion of society.
 It may advance an idea or bring into disrepute an opposite idea.
-In literature, writers use propaganda as a literary technique to manipulate the public opinion for or against one idea or another.
-In history, we can search a plethora of literary works used as propaganda to shape the public perceptions, and direct their behavior to get a response.
-Generally, propaganda is a technique for convincing people, misleading in nature and promotes a viewpoint or a political cause.
+In literature, writers use propaganda as a literary technique to manipulate public opinion for or against one idea or another.
+In history, we can search a plethora of literary works used as propaganda to shape public perceptions, and direct their behavior to get a response.
+Generally, propaganda is a technique for convincing people, but which is misleading in nature, or promotes a false viewpoint.

 Popular Examples of Propaganda

-- US dropped leaflets as propaganda campaign in Iraq to let the people know that Saddam Hussein was the real culprit, who caused problems for them.
+- The U.S. dropped leaflets in a propaganda campaign in Iraq, to let the people know that Saddam Hussein was the real culprit they were looking for.

 - People use name-calling as propaganda, such as “My enemy is a drug addict.”

-- During the era of McCarthy, mass media attempted to persuade public as propaganda that Communists had become very powerful and they would take over US.
+- During the McCarthy era, mass media attempted to persuade the public, through propaganda, that Communists had become very powerful, and that they would take over the U.S.

-- Slogans or shibboleths can work as propaganda, when those repeat several times, eventually public start believing in them.
+- Slogans or catchphrases can work as propaganda, when they are repeated over and over.
+Eventually, the public starts believing them.

 - Selling happiness has become popular concept in ads, and serves as propaganda such as famous celebrities explain to the public why they need to purchase the product because it would solve their problems.

-Adam Johnson’s novel The Orphan Master’s Son deals with the themes of identity, state power and propaganda in North Korea.
-The story is about two men from North Korea who revolted against tyrannical government of their country.
-Through their story, the readers get the impression how the North Korean leaders are selfish, as they kidnap their people, steal their money and cheat them.
+Adam Johnson’s novel The Orphan Master’s Son deals with the themes of identity, state power, and propaganda in North Korea.
+The story is about two men from North Korea who revolted against the tyrannical government of their country.
+Through their story, readers get the impression that the North Korean leaders are selfish, as they kidnap their people, steal their money, and cheat them.

-Many critics consider some historical plays of Shakespeare as Tudor propagandas, as they depict civil war dangers and commemorate Tudor dynasty’s founders.
-Similarly, in his play Richard III, Shakespeare uses propaganda when we see Richard shapes the readers’ perception and convinces other characters in the play to win their sympathies when he declares his deformity is the root cause of wickedness in his character.
-Hence, he makes use of deformity as propaganda and controls, injures and manipulates other people for his personal gain.
+Many critics consider some historical plays of Shakespeare as Tudor propagandas, as they depict civil war dangers, and commemorate the Tudor dynasty’s founders.
+Similarly, in his play Richard III, Shakespeare uses propaganda, when we see Richard shapes the readers’ perceptions.
+He gains the sympathies of other characters in the play when he declares his deformity is the root cause of wickedness in his character.
+Hence, he makes use of deformity as propaganda, and controls, injures, and manipulates other people for his personal gain.

-In William Golding’s Lord of Flies, author introduces concept of beast and use propaganda by his character Jack, who plans to take control of totalitarian government.
-He uses propaganda by manipulating the cognition of the young boys, frightens them about the existence of beast in that area, accuses Ralph who does not carry out his duty of providing protection to the children, and consequently takes the charge of new tribe where he would follow his tyrannical rules.
+In William Golding’s Lord of the Flies, the author introduces the concept of a beast, using propaganda by his character Jack, who plans to take control of a totalitarian government.
+He uses propaganda by manipulating the cognition of the young boys, frightening them about the existence of the beast in that area.
+He accuses Ralph, who does not carry out his duty to provide protection to the children, and consequently takes charge of a new tribe that would follow his tyrannical rules.

 Function of Propaganda